 MSR: He absolutely loved her.
 He was her favourite of her four children.
 There was John, then there was Barnes and then Annie, the only girl, and then Charles.

 JH: Were they all quite close?

 MSR: No. John and my father went to Christ’s Hospital together.
 John in 1899 and Barnes in 1900.
 Both got entry scholarships.
 My grandfather had a tough time.
 He was a doctor.
 He met my grandmother Edith at Edith’s sister’s.
 She was married to a fairly wealthy doctor and lived in Woolwich.
 My grandfather was a medical student.
 He and Edie got married when he was in his last year as a medical student.
 There wasn’t a lot of money.
-They had John and it became imperative that Charles got a job and he took the first one offered which was in Whitby.
+They had John and it became imperative that Charles got a job and he took the first one offered which was in Ripley.
 They moved up there and Edie hated it.
 She’s written wonderful things about it.
 The mining and steel industry.
 She hated that it was so far from London and her family.
 She was very family-minded and as soon as they could they went back to London.
 I don’t think Charles’s Oxford ways went down terribly well with the miners.
 They moved to New Cross which wasn’t nearly as poor then as it became.
 By this time they also had Barnes who was born in ’87.
 They moved to 241 New Cross Road – it has a plaque on the wall.
 Annie wrote marvellous memoirs of their time there.
 Edie had a bad chest all her life and tended to suffer greatly.